Born2Root/HitStar/README.md

 Refer [the original game rules](https://hitstergame.com/en-us/how-to-play/) for how to play the game itself.
 You do not need to connect Spotify.
 Scanning a QR-Code from one of the cards with the mobiel app will automatically play the song.
+To do this install the .apk from this repo on you Android phone.
+After launching the app, press the big scan button in the middle.
+The app will switch to camera mode so you are able to scan a game card QR-Code and play the according music-file.

+To configure the path where the music is stored, click on the setting button, and adjust the path to your phones local storage or add the link to you static webserver.

-Here is a short rundown of how to play:
+Here is a short rundown of the game itself:
 * Everyone receives a hit card at the beginning of a game.
 A hit contains information about a song, containing its title, the artist and year when it was released.
 * A short snippet of a hit is played to you.
 You'll have to guess if it was released either before or after the hit that you already have in your collection.
 * If you guessed correctly, you'll earn the hit card and add it to your collection.
 The game will continue to the next player.
 * Next time it's your turn, you'll be played a hit again, but this time, you'll have to guess if it was released either before your earliest hit's release year, between your two hits, or after the latest hit release.
 Guess correctly to earn yourself another hit card, grow your collection, but also make it harder to guess your next hit correctly.

 There is more to it, like tokens you can earn by also guessing title and artist of a hit, and paying them to intercept your opponents by correcting their guesses to earn their hit for your own.
-Also a much more interactive BINGO-Version.
+I can also recommend the much more interactive BINGO-Version.
 In the repo you can find a [ready to print PDF](https://github.com/Born2Root/HitStar/blob/main/Print%20-%20HitStar%20-%20Bingo.pdf) version of the BINGO-material (Spin Board and Cards).

 ### 💬 FAQ